This article can also be found in the Premium Editorial Download "Storage magazine: The 15 top storage products of 2004."

 - Determining information classes based on the business importance of the information (critical to disposable), as well as security and privacy requirements (public, customer or confidential).

 - Understanding when each class is created, accessed and retained, and when it can be deleted.

-- Assigning a policy to each class of information that defines backup, recovery, accessibility and storage requirements throughout its lifecycle.
+- Assigning a policy to each class of information that defines backup, recovery, accessibility and storage requirements

 While there's no immediate solution that will satisfy all ILM requirements, there are applications available that solve common information management issues for electronic messages, document repositories and databases.
 Sorting through them to find the most appropriate solution is the key.